MYahiatene/PollApp/README.md

 ```

-### To login in to the App specify Username and Password in the InitializeDatabase class or just use:
+### To login into the App specify Username and Password in the InitializeDatabase class or just use:
 ### Login:
 ```
 tbettmann